safing/docs/portmaster/api.md

 <div class="notification-warning">
     <img src="/assets/img/icons/info.svg">
     <p>
       This page is very much in progress and may not be fully accurate and up to date.
-Additionally, the API itself is not stable yet.
       If you plan to develop something that interacts with the Portmaster, we'd love to hear from you and talk about it!
     </p>
 </div>